-Its an argument had by plumber and customers all over over the country.
+It’s an argument had by plumbers and customers all over the country.

-Both machines do the job required however both can also be specific to your needs, and one thing I do know is that most plumbers actually enjoy rolling our sleeves up and getting those blocked drains cleared and running again.
+Both machines do the job required, however both can also be specific to your needs, and one thing I do know is that most plumbers actually enjoy rolling their sleeves up and getting those blocked drains cleared and running again.
 There’s a strange sense of satisfaction when you see that water sucking through the sewer once the blockage releases, that only a plumber will ever know.